CaseyLabs/aws-ec2-ebs-automatic-snapshot-bash/README.md

 aws configure
 ```

-Access Key & Secret Access Key: enter in the credentials generated above for the new IAM user.
+_Access Key & Secret Access Key_: enter in the credentials generated above for the new IAM user.
-Region Name: the region that this instance is currently in.
+_Region Name_: the region that this instance is currently in.
-Output Format: enter "text"
+_Output Format_: enter "text"

 Then copy this Bash script to /opt/aws/ebs-snapshot.sh and make it executable: